well-in-that-case/ovtable/README.md

             - `getindex` is 120% faster using optional optimizations.

 By using optional optimizations, you're agreeing with yourself that you're knowledgable enough to debug worse error messages, or familiar enough with `ovtable` to avoid errors as a whole.
 These options are best used in heavy stress environments (i.e, a benchmark) and are more harm than foul when used normally.

+## The End
+If you fancy this project, give it a star!